 What Is Travel Registration?

 Vanderbilt University provides global assistance to travelers overseas through Vanderbilt Incident Response for Travel (VIRT), a team dedicated to providing safety-related guidance and assistance for traveling members of the Vanderbilt University community.
 VIRT’s services are available to anyone traveling for Vanderbilt-sponsored activities.
-The travel registration process ensures that VIRT can effectively aid student travelers in crisis.
+The travel registration process ensures that VIRT can effectively aid travelers in crisis.

 Who Needs to Register Travel?

-All students—graduate, undergraduate, and professional—are required to register any travel that is Vanderbilt-sponsored.
+All students—graduate, undergraduate, and professional—are required to register any international travel that is Vanderbilt-sponsored.
 A full definition of “sponsored travel” can be found in the Student International Travel Policy, but briefly: